Can a Still be Legally Owned According to Federal Law?

 When is a Still Illegal to Possess?

 It is illegal for individuals to produce alcohol for consumption without proper permits.
-The only permit that allows for production of distilled spirits for consumption is a commercial federal distilled spirits plant (DSP) permit.
+The only federal permit that allows for production of distilled spirits for consumption is a commercial federal distilled spirits plant (DSP) permit.
 Federal law provides no exemptions for the production of distilled spirits for personal or family use.

 Additionally, as mentioned above, state laws apply to the ownership and operation of distillation equipment.
-Rules on distillation vary from state to state, but in general, it is illegal to produce alcohol for consumption or for fuel, on the state level, without proper permits.
+Rules on distillation vary from state to state, but overall, production of distilled alcohol for consumption or for fuel is not allowed except pursuant to state-level rules, regulations, and permits.
 Make sure to review your state's laws for rules on the ownership and operation of distillation equipment before purchasing parts from us and manufacturing a still.
+If you have questions, consult an attorney licensed to practice law in your jurisdiction.